Thanks for stopping by. You are currently logged in as a Guest

 South seat is the dealer, has just dealt, turned up then picked the 10 of spades.
 South thought they had a fair shot of making a lone so why not try.
 East seat leads the Jack of hearts.
 By doing so they put themselves in a spot on 4th trick of having to choose between the two aces.
-With a 50/50 chance they picked wrong.
+With a 50/50 chance, they picked wrong.

-Could it be someone told them not to lead an ace into a lone, but forgot to give them the rest of the story.
+Could it be someone told them not to lead an ace into a lone, but forgot to give them the rest of the story?
 Hard to say, but it did earn them a spot on this page.

-Again, talking about what is the correct lead when defending against alone call.
+Again, talking about what is the correct lead when defending against a lone call.
 There are good and bad leads.
 However, here is something I'd never expected to see.

-South seat picks up the ace of hearts and calls alone.
+The south seat picks up the ace of hearts and calls alone.

 With 3 trump West had the lone stopped if they didn't lead the left.
 Do you think they were trying to get on this Page also?